-I, (Name of Respondent) am the subject of a complaint of sexual misconduct brought against me by (Name of complainant) under the Sexual Misconduct Policy of the Diocese of Nova Scotia and Prince Edward Island
+I, (Name of Respondent) am the subject of a complaint of sexual misconduct brought against me by (Name of Complainant) under the Sexual Misconduct Policy of the Diocese of Nova Scotia and Prince Edward Island.

-- 1. I have received a copy of the Sexual Misconduct Policy and I have read it and understand it. - 2.
-I agree to enter into an informal, facilitated process to attempt to resolve this complaint. - 3.
-The facilitator appointed by the Diocese of Nova Scotia and Prince Edward Island is .
-I agree to the appointment of this individual. - 4.
-If the facilitation arrives at a resolution to the complaint, the resolution will recorded in a Resolution Agreement.
-The Agreement will be signed by the Complainant, the Facilitator, and me, and will be referred to the DSM Point Person for approval and ratification.
-The Facilitation Resolution Agreement will be final and binding. - 5.
-I understand that any statements or admissions made in this facilitated process are without prejudice and may not be disclosed in any investigation if the facilitated process fails. - 6.
-I understand that if a resolution is reached through this process, a copy of the Agreement will be given to me, to the Complainant, and to the Point Person.
+וטו ocese of 1404a scotta and 1 fince Eaward Island.
+1. I have received a copy of the Diocesan Sexual Misconduct Policy and I have read it and understand it.
+2. I agree to enter into an informal, facilitated process to attempt to resolve this complaint.
+3. The Facilitator appointed by the Diocese of Nova Scotia and Prince Edward Island is I agree to the appointment of this individual 4.
+If the facilitation arrives at a resolution to the complaint, the resolution will be recorded in a Resolution Agreement.
+The Agreement will be signed by the Complainant, the Facilitator, and me, and will be referred to the DSM Policy Navigator for approval and ratification.
+The Facilitation Resolution Agreement will be final and binding under the DSMP.
+5. I understand that any statements or admissions made in this facilitated process are without prejudice and may not be disclosed in any investigation if the facilitated process fails, unless required by law.
+6. I understand that if a resolution is reached through this process, a copy of the Agreement will be given to me, to the Complainant, and to the Navigator.
 I also understand that a memo summarizing the Agreement will be provided to the Diocesan Bishop and will be placed in my personnel file, if applicable.
-This memo may be removed at the discretion of the Diocesan Bishop. - 7.
-I understand that if I have any questions about the operation of this Policy and my rights and responsibilities under it, I may speak with the DSM Point Person. - 8.
-I understand that the Diocesan Sexual Misconduct Policy does not restrict, or seek to restrict, my legal right to seek independent legal advice.
+This memo may be removed at the discretion of the Diocesan Bishop.
+7. I understand that if I have any questions about the operation of this Policy and my rights and responsibilities under it, I may speak with the DSM Navigator.
+8. I understand that the Diocesan Sexual Misconduct Policy does not restrict, or seek to restrict, my legal right to seek independent legal advice.
+Sig gned: Date: